 Tip: Remember that dark colors can make a room look smaller and foreboding, soft colors warm the walls and make the room look larger and more airy.

 It is easier to match the wall paint to the furniture and furnishings of the room rather than the other way round.
 Check out your ‘dream folder’.
+Before choosing paint, it’s best to finalize the room’s theme.
+This will help you select a color palette that ties everything together.

 Finalize the bedding, rugs and theme before you decide on the paint colors.
 Collect paint chips and set them against the fabric or rug to see if they work well together.
-Visit your local paint retailer.
-They usually provide small sample jars.
-Paint a part of the wall or paint a poster board and hang in the room.

 Tips: Infants cannot distinguish colors, but they can distinguish contrast.
 Stencil different shapes in a multitude of paint colors – it will keep your baby occupied for hours.